Low-temperature Performance of $\mathrm{Gd_3(Ga, Al)_5O_{12}}$:Ce Scintillators: Methods

 Data were taken at a number of temperatures between \qty{15}{\milli\K} and room temperature.
-Using heaters in the cryostat, we achieved stable temperature control between \qty{15}{\milli\K} and around \qty{4}{\K}.
+The cryostat was first cooled down to this temperature, which took approximately 2 days.
+In the range of \qty{15}{\milli\K} up to around \qty{4}{\K} heaters in the cryostat were subsequently used to stabilize the system at various temperatures in this range.
 At higher temperatures stabilization was not possible.
-As a result, detailed data at fixed temperatures could be taken below \qty{4}{\K}, while data at higher temperatures was acquired while the cryostat was warming up.
+As a result, detailed data at fixed temperatures could be taken at room temperature and below \qty{4}{\K}, while data at intermediate temperatures was acquired while the cryostat was warming up.
 Although the temperature of the GAGG:Ce was therefore not stable, the slow warming of the cryostat (approximately 1.5 days) allowed us to record sets of traces within several Kelvin above \qty{4}{\K}.
 Between \qty{4}{\K} and \qty{40}{\K}, the warm up proceeded relatively fast resulting in a systematic error on the temperature of several degrees.
 Above \qty{40}{\K} it becomes possible to acquire enough data within a \qty{5}{\K} temperature interval to produce significant measurements.
 However, because the main interest of this study is to measure the performance at \qty{4}{\K} and below, the data at higher temperatures are mainly used to validate our measurements against previously published results.